 “One hour of iPhone use will delay the onset of melatonin production by about 3 hours”Dr Matthew Walker , PHD – Author of Why We Sleep: Unlocking the Power of Sleep and Dreams

 Melatonin is a hormone released by the body prior to sleeping.
-It creates the feeling of sleepiness as the body prepares for rest.
+It creates a feeling of sleepiness as the body prepares for rest.
 Incandescent light bulbs and smartphone screens can suppress the release of this hormone.

 So how is this important?

-Taking a break in a well-lit service station after its gone dark, a couple of hours before you would normally go to bed can delay tiredness.
+Taking a break in a well-lit service station after it’s gone dark, a couple of hours before you would normally go to bed can delay tiredness.

 If you are using a laptop, consider trying Flux which is software that reduces the output of this light in the evening (when you do want to sleep).